googlemaps/openapi-specification/README.md

 | Places             | Not Started  |
 | Street View Static | Not Started  |

+> **Note**: New APIs will be documented using Google Discovery documents and Protobuf files.

 ## Development

 The repository makes use of [Bazel](bazel.build) to generate outputs from the specification and sample requests.